producercraig/Web-App-DevOps-Project/README.md

 ### Prerequisites

-For the application to succesfully run, you need to install the following packages:
+For the application to succesfully run, you need to install the following packages, in addition to a valid Azure subscription:

 - flask (version 2.2.2)
 - pyodbc (version 4.0.39)
 - SQLAlchemy (version 2.0.21)
 - werkzeug (version 2.2.3)
+- azure-identity (version 1.15.0)
+- azure-keyvault-secrets (version 4.7.0)
+- chardet (version 4.0.0)

 ### Usage